Creator

 Description

-Photo of the Palace Livery Stable in Grand Forks, known as the cities largest seller and boarder of horses.
-Established in 1880 by W.H.
-Murray, the business stood at the corner of Division Avenue and Fourth Street where the Grand Forks Clinic was built after World War II. (p.36, Grand Forks A Pictorial History, by D. Jerome Tweton)
+Photo of a Palace Livery Stable in Grand Forks, shared by Merchants Transfer Co. and with Knutson & Loyland on the building, which burned down around 1920 (info taken from back of photo).
+In the late 1800s it was known as the cities largest seller and boarder of horses.
+"Established in 1880 by W.H.
+Murray, the business stood at the corner of Division Avenue and Fourth Street where the Grand Forks Clinic was built after World War II." (p.36, Grand Forks A Pictorial History, by D. Jerome Tweton)

 "Almost every town had a livery stable in North Dakota.
 Livery stables rented horses and buggies or wagons.
 Renting a buggy and going for a Sunday drive was a popular dating activity of young people, especially in the cities.
 On Sunday afternoons in Grand Forks, a hundred horses and buggies were sometimes rented out.
-Passengers who got off trains often rented rigs to complete their trips.
+Passengers who got off trains often rented rigs to complete their trips."

 Places Depicted